Section I. Welcome to the Immediate Homecare and Hospice Family!

 ∙An agency of a state government working for purposes of determining, evaluating, and/or assessing cost, effectiveness, and/or quality of health care services provided in the state; for developing and operating Medicaid reimbursement systems; or for the administration of Federal/State home health agency programs within the state;

 ∙Another Federal or State agency to contribute to the accuracy of the Centers for Medicare and Medicaid Services’ health insurance operations(payment, treatment and coverage) and/or to support State agencies in the evaluations and monitoring of care provided by HHA’s;

-∙Quality Improvement organizations, to perform Title XI or Title XVII functions relating to assessing and improving home health quality of care;
+∙Quality Improvement organizations, to perform Title XI or Title XVIII functions relating to assessing and improving home health quality of care;

 ∙An individual or organization for a research, evaluation, or epidemiological project related to the prevention of disease or disability, the restoration or maintenance of health, or payment related projects;

 ∙A congressional office in response to a constituent inquiry made at the written request of the constituent about whom the record is maintained.

 - EFFECT ON YOU, IF YOU DO NOT PROVIDE THE INFORMATION

 The home health agency needs the information obtained contained in the Outcome and Assessment Information Set in order to give you quality of care.
 It is important that the information be correct.
 Incorrect information could result in payment errors.
 Incorrect information also could make it hard to be sure that the agency is giving you quality services.
 If you choose not to provide information, there is no federal requirement for the home health agency to refuse you services.
 NOTE: This statement may be included in the admission packet for all new home health agency admissions.
 Home health agencies may request you or your representative to sign this statement to document that this statement was given to you.
 Your signature is not required.
 If you or representative sign the statement, the signature merely indicated that you received this statement.
 You or your representative must be supplied with a copy of this statement.